GenericMappingTools/gmt/doc/rst/source/grdmask.rst

 grdmask
 *******

+.. only:: not man

     grdmask - Create mask grid from polygons or point coverage

 Synopsis
 --------